-This page describes core values and goals SBEC has established to meet their mission.
+This page describes core principles and goals SBEC has established to meet their mission.

-For educator certification (TEAL account access, name changes, address updates, educator certificates, certificate renewals), educator testing, educator preparation programs or fingerprinting questions please call (512) 936-8400.
+For educator certification (any questions related to educator certificates and renewals, TEAL account access, name changes, address updates), educator testing, educator preparation programs or fingerprinting questions please call (512) 936-8400.

-For inquiries not listed above, contact the State Board for Educator Certification at (512) 936-9831.
+For questions regarding the State Board for Educator Certification meetings, please call (512) 936-9831.